magento/knowledge-base/src/support-tools/patches-available-in-mqp-tool/mdva-11189-cataloginventory_stock-rows-deleted-post-csv-import.md

 labels: 2.2.3,2.3.0,2.3.1,2.3.2,2.3.2-p2,2.3.3,2.3.3-p1,2.3.4,2.3.4-p2,Inventory,QPT 1.0.20,QPT patches,Magento Commerce,Magento Commerce Cloud,catalog,csv file,data discrepancies,import,product,support tools
 ---

 The MDVA-11189 Magento patch fixes the issue when after importing a .csv file to update product stock, rows from the `cataloginventory_stock` table are deleted.
-This patch is available when the [Quality Patches Tool (QPT) tool](https://support.magento.com/hc/en-us/articles/360047139492) 1.0.20 is installed.
+This patch is available when the [Quality Patches Tool (QPT)](https://support.magento.com/hc/en-us/articles/360047139492) 1.0.20 is installed.
 The patch ID is MDVA-1189.
 Please note that the issue was fixed in Magento 2.3.5.

 ## Affected products and versions